PixelBumper/global-game-jam-01-2018/README.md

  - 1, 2, 3, 4 or (q, w, e, r) for entering sound cues
  - space for switching between realms

+# Background
+We created this game with a strong focus on accessibility, we hope it is possible to play for blind or visually impaired people.
+Please use headsets when possible!

 ![game1](Documentation/Characters.png "Hand drawn characters")

 ## Team